DamianMac/damianmac.github.io/_posts/2015-03-05-tech-girls-are-superheroes.md

 </div>

 Here's a little story of something that took place is my house recently, something that took me a little by surprise.
 It's a story of how positive role models can inspire girls to want to learn more about technology.
-It's a little different to what I usually write about, but I'd like you to indulge me.
+It's a little different to what I usually write about, but something I feel is important.

 ## Teaching kids to code ##